 NFSPS Annual Convention June 26 - 29, 2014

-UTSPS is hosting the June convention of the National Federation of State Poetry Societies (nfsps.com).
-The convention will also be held at the DoubleTree by Hilton Airport Salt Lake City Hotel.
-For the registration form, including meal options, see: nfsps_2014_convention_registration_form.pdf.
-The convention schedule and presenters's bio's are available in the April 2014 issue of Strophes.
+UTSPS hosted the June, 2014, convention of the National Federation of State Poetry Societies (nfsps.com).
+The convention was also held at the DoubleTree by Hilton Airport Salt Lake City Hotel.
+The convention schedule and presenters' bio's are available in the April 2014 issue of Strophes.

 Poetry in the [Zion] Park - March 21 - 22, 2014

-Friday March 21st: poetry workshop is with John Calvin Rezmerski.
-Saturday March 22nd: Creative Writing Seminar is with John, Sue Ranglack, Lyman Dayton, and Dorothy Varney in St. George's historic Opera House.
-Registration forms are available at the following websites: www.poetry-in-the-park.com and www.redrockwriters.org.
+The 2014 PIP workshop was led by John Calvin Rezmerski while on Saturday March 22nd the Creative Writing Seminar was led by John, Sue Ranglack, Lyman Dayton, and Dorothy Varney in St. George's historic Opera House.
+Registration forms available at the following websites: www.poetry-in-the-park.com and www.redrockwriters.org.
 These events are sponsored by Utah State Poetry Society and by Redrock Writers, a new chapter of UTSPS.
 2014 PIP attendees gathered for a group photo.